 - Jo Sandan – focuses almost entirely on Jo striking skills.

-- Jo Yondan – provides a training forum for continual movement against several potential adversaries.
+- Jo Yondan – provides a training forum for the continuous movement against several potential adversaries.
 It is the longest of the Jo weapon forms.

 - Jo Godan – provides insights into subtle movement and throwing skills using the Jo weapon.